k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05c_tdm_masking.md

 ### Setting the Mask Categories by the TDM Task Execution Processes

-The TDM execution processes sets the masking categories to true/false based on the TDM task execution settings:
+TDM execution processes set the masking categories to true or false according to the task execution settings: